CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 **NOTE:** There is no upgrade or migration path from CIS-CAT Pro Dashboard version 2.x to version 3.x.
 Please read our FAQ and our [blog](https://www.cisecurity.org/insights/blog/cis-cat-pro-is-now-even-better-heres-how-weve-improved-it) to learn more about CIS-CAT Pro changes.

-1. Download the latest CIS-CAT Pro Dashboard from [CIS WorkBench](https://workbench.cisecurity.org/files), select the tag `CIS-CAT Dashboard`
+1. Download the latest CIS-CAT Pro Dashboard zip file from [CIS WorkBench](https://workbench.cisecurity.org/files), select the tag `CIS-CAT Dashboard`
-2. Place the application on a host server that **has** previously had CIS-CAT Pro Dashboard v3.x installed
+2. Place the zipped file on the CIS-CAT Dashboard host server where CIS-CAT Pro Dashboard v3.x is installed
+3. Unzip the files
-3. Verify downloaded file is unblocked by right-clicking on file and selecting `properties`
+4. Verify downloaded file is unblocked by right-clicking on file and selecting `properties` and select the box `unblock`
-4. Launch the downloaded executable from any hard drive location as an administrator
+4. Launch the installer executable from any hard drive location as an administrator
 5. Select Standard or Custom Installation
 	- **Update application only:** applies existing configuration, updates CIS-CAT application.
 No options to modify existing configurations.
 	- **Update application and/or configuration settings:** applies existing configuration with options to modify some settings, updates CIS-CAT application.
 Select **optional** Email or LDAP configuration to modify or initiate these functions.
 6. Select `Yes` if prompted for permission to proceed with installation

+**NOTE:** Version 3 of CIS-CAT Pro Dashboard does NOT upgrade version 2.
+Version 3 requires a new installation.

 ------------------
 # Installation Errors #